mcraiha/CommonSecrets/SPECIFICATIONS.md

 ## Common things

 There are three different variable types that are supported.
-Integers (signed), [UTF-8](https://en.wikipedia.org/wiki/UTF-8) strings for text and [base64](https://en.wikipedia.org/wiki/Base64) encoded byte arrays for binary data.
+Integers (signed), [UTF-8](https://en.wikipedia.org/wiki/UTF-8) strings for text and [base64](https://en.wikipedia.org/wiki/Base64) encoded byte arrays for binary data or text.

+Basically all hardcoded strings (e.g. enum likes) are stored as UTF-8.
+Anything that user can input (e.g. URL) is stored as base64 encoded byte array (so UTF-8 string is converted to bytes and then base64 encoded).
+This decision is made in name of interoperability (so one can e.g. copy values from JSON to XML and everything should just work).

 ## File extensions

-CommonSecret file should have file extension chain that explains how it should be opened. e.g. *foods.commonsecret.xml* would mean that CommonSecret is stored to XML format, and *fruits.commonsecret.json.png* would mean that CommonSecret is stored to JSON which is then stored to PNG image file.
+CommonSecrets file should have file extension chain that explains how it should be opened. e.g. *foods.commonsecrets.xml* would mean that CommonSecrets is stored to XML format, and *fruits.commonsecrets.json.png* would mean that CommonSecrets is stored to JSON which is then stored to PNG image file.

 ## Mandatory parts

 ### Version number

 This **MUST** be first element (and this is only element where order matters).
-Contains an integer that tells what CommonSecret version this file uses.
+Contains an integer that tells what CommonSecrets version this file uses.
 Currently there is only version 1.

 ## Data parts

 ### Key derivation functions (KDF)

 List of text objects that define key derivation functions.
-There can be multiple Key derivation functions defined in one CommonSecret file.
+There can be multiple Key derivation functions defined in one CommonSecrets file.

 #### KDF Algorithms

-Only [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) is supported, with **HMAC-SHA256** and **HMAC-SHA512**
+Only [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) is supported, with **HMAC-SHA256** and **HMAC-SHA512** as pseudo-random functions.

 ##### PBKDF2 options